michael2012z/BitBible/markdown/KJV/files/Lev.md

 23. And when ye shall come into the land, and shall have planted all manner of trees for food, then ye shall count the fruit thereof as uncircumcised: three years shall it be as uncircumcised unto you: it shall not be eaten of.

-24. But in the fourth year all the fruit thereof shall be holy to praise the Lord withal.holy…: Heb. holiness of praises to the Lord
+24. But in the fourth year all the fruit thereof shall be holy to praise the Lord withal.

 25. And in the fifth year shall ye eat of the fruit thereof, that it may yield unto you the increase thereof: I am the Lord your God.